 The Smart Factory intelligently interlinks the entire "sheet metal process chain" – from the commissioning of a sheet metal component, to the design and manufacture, right up to delivery.

-The Chicago location is a perfect fit for the Smart Factory.
-About 40 percent of the sheet metal working industry in the USA is located in the directly adjacent states.
+The Chicago site is a natural fit for the Smart Factory.
+Around 40 percent of the sheet metal processing industry in the USA is located in the states directly surrounding it.

 A 55-meter-long production hall houses an interlinked sheet metal processing facility with a high storage bay as the heart, which supplies the machine tools connected to it with material.